Suwayomi/Tachidesk-Sorayomi/README.md

 Download the latest rpm release from [the releases section][release].

+-->

 ### Arch based Linux

-Download the latest release from [the aur](https://aur.archlinux.org/packages/tachidesk-sorayomi/).
+Download the latest release from [the aur](https://aur.archlinux.org/packages/tachidesk-sorayomi-bin).

-If you use yay, you can run `yay -S tachidesk-sorayomi` inside a terminal window.
+If you use yay, you can run `yay -S tachidesk-sorayomi-bin` inside a terminal window.

--->

 ## Building from source